2020/21 at University College Birmingham

 Frequently asked questions:

-How will the new national lockdown in England announced in January 2021 affect me coming to campus?
+How do the current national lockdown restrictions affect me coming to campus?

-University College Birmingham continues to operate during the current national lockdown, though many facilities on campus will be closed during this time – see more detailed information below.
+University College Birmingham has continued to operate during the current national lockdown imposed in January, though many facilities on campus remain closed – see more detailed information below.

-At this time, you should only come to campus for teaching or exams if your lecturers have confirmed that you should attend in person.
-Our library and IT facilities are also still available for those who do not have access to a computer or study space at home.
+Until 8 March, you should only come to campus for teaching or exams if your lecturers have confirmed that you should attend in person.
+Our library and IT facilities remain available for those who do not have access to a computer or study space at home.

 If you use public transport, you may need to plan additional time for your journey should transport become ‘at capacity’ with social distancing measures in place.
 Please remember to wear a mask (unless exempt) on all public transport.